xnvme/xnvme/docs/tutorial/devs/index.rst

 The documentation is provided as a means to setup development environment with minimal fuss and maximum foss :)

-* Custom Linux kernel
+* xNVMe

   * Built from source
+  * Testing package

-  * Installed via ``.deb``
+* CIJOE

+  * Scripts and utilities for development, testing, and maintenance

 * Custom Qemu

   * Built from source
   * Latest NVMe emulation features

-* xNVMe
+* Custom Linux kernel

   * Built from source
-  * Testing package
+  * Installed via ``.deb``

 .. _sec-tutorials-devs-linux-pm:

 Physical Machine
 ----------------

-It is assumes that you have a physisical machine with NVMe storage available, and that you can utilize it destructively.
-By desctructively, what is meant, is that any data can and will be lost.
+It is assumed that you have a physisical machine with NVMe storage available, and that you can utilize it destructively.
+That is, that any data can and will be lost when using the NVMe devices for testing.

+Qemu is utilized extensively during testing to verify NVMe functionality of NVM, ZNS, KV, FDP, etc. that is NVMe features not readiliy available in HW is emulated via qemu.
+Thus, a physical machine is attractive reduce build and runtime.

+It is of course possible to do nested-virtualization, however, it is often impractical as I/O get orders of magnitudes slower which less than ideal during build.

-Most machines will do for common development and testing, throughout an machine with the following traits are used:
+Most machines will do for common development and testing, throughout a machine with the following traits are used:

 * An x86 64-bit CPU